 As a post-little girl who has been scolded and experienced the disgusted facial experiences of doctors, friends, strangers and ex-boyfriends, for sharing my real, honest and truthful experiences, my heart sank.
 I began to see images of myself as a little girl, sitting on a Doctor's bench, hearing the words, through laughter or dismissal,

 "That's not real, you know."

 How could an adult tell a child their experiences were fake and not real?
 How could any other human, feel it is their right to tell someone that what they think, believe and feel is false, based on their own experiences?

 I sometimes do that, too.

-Sometimes, I have a pretty strong opinion about other people’s opinions on my belief in Spirits.
+I've had a pretty strong opinion about other people's views.

 My beliefs and opinions are based on a collection of personal life experiences.

 This doctor also had an opinion about Spirits, based on her collection of experiences (or non-experiences) with them.